A Texas driver license or ID card may be provided free-of-charge to a veteran of the United States Armed Forces if the veteran:

 Notice: Veteran Contribution

-When you apply for an original or renewal driver license or personal identification card, you may now make a voluntary contribution in any amount to the Fund for Veterans' Assistance.
+When you apply for an original or renewal of a Texas non-commercial driver license or personal identification card, you may now make a voluntary contribution in any amount to the Fund for Veterans' Assistance.
 For more information concerning these contributions, please visit the Texas Veterans Commission website at www.tvc.texas.gov.